Using Extended Business Analysis

 Extended Business Analysis lets you look at the performance of your enterprise beyond a single company-wide Profit and Loss, Sales, and Balance Sheet view.
 It best suits businesses more complex businesses, selling multiple products in multiple locations.
 If your business operations are straightforward, Extended Business Analysis may not be necessary.

-What are Dimensions and Dimension Elements?
+About Dimensions and Dimension Elements

 Some Dimensions may duplicate Codes set up under Codes Maintenance, such as Regions and Areas.
-Dimensions provide P & L reporting, whereas Codes provide Sales Analyses.
+Dimensions provide P&L reporting, whereas Codes provide Sales Analyses.

-For example, a BI Code for use in the final stage of Manufacturing in the Northern Branch could be NOR-A02-QCL, broken down as follows.
+After Dimensions and their elements have been set up, they can be assigned to BI (Business Intelligence) Codes.
+For example, a BI Code for use in the final stage of Manufacturing in the Northern Branch could be NOR-A02-QCL, broken down as follows:

 • Northern Branch as the element NOR in the Dimension Location.